-Name of the entity / country of incorporation Principle activity Total balance sheet Total balance sheet of the entity equity (INR in crores) assets (INR in crores) IDFC FIRST Bharat Limited Business Correspondent 5.58 321.22 d.
-The aggregate amount of Capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation e.
+Name of the entity / country of incorporation Principle activity of the entity Total balance sheet equity (INR in crores) Total balance sheet assets (INR in crores) IDFC FIRST Bharat Limited Business Correspondent 5.58 303.13 e.
 The aggregate amounts (e.g. current book value) of the bank's total interests in insurance entities, which are risk weighted f.
 Any restrictions or impediments on transfer of funds or regulatory capital within the banking group